IceHe/lib/java/cmd/java.md

 **`-XX:+UseSerialGC`**

 - Enables the **use of the serial garbage collector.**
-    - This is generally the **best choice for small and simple applications that don’t require any special functionality from garbage collection.**
+    - This is generally the **best choice for small and simple applications that don't require any special functionality from garbage collection.**
     - By default, this option is disabled and the collector is selected automatically based on the configuration of the machine and type of the JVM.

 `-XX:+UseSHM`